jtr13/ggformat/Readme.md

 Source:
 <https://github.com/rstudio/cheatsheets/raw/master/data-visualization.pdf>

+The specific sort order is:

     ##  [1] "%>%"      "ggplot"   "geom_"    "stat_"    "coord_"   "facet_"
     ##  [7] "scale_"   "xlim"     "ylim"     "ggtitle"  "labs"     "xlab"
     ## [13] "ylab"     "annotate" "guides"   "theme_"   "theme"

 -   If there are multiple instances of a function type, for example, multiple geoms, the current order is preserved.

+You can easily set your own sort order by forking the project and changing the `splitwords` variable in [ggformat.R](R/ggformat.R).

 ## How it differs from other formatting packages